Getting started with Tehama Administration

 (This dialog is the PROPOSE TEAM MEMBER dialog if you are not part of the connected organization.)

-(You may also opt to choose Invite New Member instead of Members, which will allow you, following the steps to 'Invite New Members', to invite a member to join the organization and add them to the Room.) - Select the member (or multiple members) from the list to add to the Room.
+(You may also opt to choose Invite New Member instead of Members, which will allow you, following the steps to 'Invite New Members', to invite a member to join the organization and add them to the Enclave.) - Select the member (or multiple members) from the list to add to the Enclave.

 - Click the ADD button.